NeonHorizon/lipopi/README.md

 3. Shut everything down and disconnect the LiPo again.

 4. Solder a 100k resistor between one of the ground lines (GND) on the PowerBoost and the enable line (EN).
+(See notes about Raspberry Pi 3)

 5. Connect the LiPo back up to the PowerBoost and if you have fitted the resistor correctly you will notice this time it doesn't power up on its own, this is because the resistor pulls the enable line low.